-23See FSS(M)P. 181 Promotion and Evaluation Standards Academic Staff.
+&lt;sup>22See FSS(M)P. 18 Promotion and Evaluation Standards Academic Staff.

-24 Reference can be made to the literature on Bloom and subsequent taxonomies of learning domains.
+&lt;sup>23 Reference can be made to the literature on Bloom and subsequent taxonomies of learning domains.

 Appendix II: Undergraduate Coursework Accountability Statement

 To be attached by students registered for undergraduate courses in the Faculty of Social Sciences, to the front of any document submitted as a component of course work save that when coursework consists of an invigilated examination no accountability statement is required and where the submission is entirely in electronic form, the student shall make an equivalent declaration electronically.